Networking — Info Tab

 VPN Connections

-If your Abilis has VPN tunnels configured (connecting to other Abilis units or remote offices), this section shows their status in real time.
+If your Abilis has VPN tunnels configured (connecting to other Abilis units or remote offices — see Networking How-To → Set up a VPN tunnel), this section shows their status in real time.
 Click the expand arrow (▸) next to VPN Connections to open it.

 Three view modes are available: